Poor White: Contemporary

 A broad characterization of the culture, of the descendants of the Poor Whites, includes such elements as strong kinship ties, non-hierarchical religious affiliations, emphasis on manual labor, connection to rural living and nature, and inclination toward self-reliance.
 In addition, individuals from backgrounds historically rooted among the Poor Whites still carry much of the culture and often continue many of the practices of their forefathers.
 Hunting and fishing, while practiced by their ancestors as a method of survival, is now seen as a means of recreation.
 Variations on folk music, particularly Country, still have strong resonance among their descendants.
 Traditional country music still uses the banjo, dulcimer and fiddle.

+19.5 million white Americans have lived below the poverty line in the year 2022.
+White men without college degrees had their earnings decrease between the years 1970 and 2017.
+This has led to liver disease, drug overdoses and suicides among white males in the United states.

 South Africa

 South Africa's Apartheid system created a massive racial wealth gap and widespread poverty among Black South Africans.
 This inequality continues to this day, with White South Africans still controlling the majority of the country's wealth.
 Post-Apartheid ANC governments have instituted affirmative action policies to provide greater opportunities for Blacks, but this has had the side-effect of forcing some working-class whites out of employment, creating a small, impoverished and often homeless white underclass.